clasp - The Apps Script CLI

 Now you have downloaded the project in your current directory.
 Use your favorite editor to view the contents of Code.gs (an empty function).

-Edit code on script.google.com
+Edit code on script.google.com {:#edit-online}

-clasp open
+clasp open-script

 Now that we're on the online editor, we'll edit some code online that we'll later fetch using clasp.